 3. Trade coffee for herbal or green tea.

 Green tea is highly alkaline.
-Try jasmine, sencha, or matcha, or switch to a less acidic coffee like bulletproof.
+Try jasmine, sencha, or matcha, or switch to a less acidic coffee.

 4. Replace sugar with stevia, coconut sugar, or small amounts of honey.